-Colors actually affect our daily lives more than the average person may realize.
+Colors affect our daily lives more than the average person may realize.
 It’s been proven that every color has its own unique effect on individuals and can even stimulate specific responses.
-From increasing your appetite to enhancing creativity, memory and motivation, colors play a pivotal role in many of our daily actions.
+From increasing your appetite to enhancing creativity, memory and motivation, colors play a pivotal role in many of our common acts.
 In fact, 90% of all product assessments have to do with color and 85% of the reason you purchased a specific product is dependent on its color.
-Given this information, it’s only natural to assume that color has a major impact on conversions.
+Given this information, it’s only natural to assume that color has a major impact on conversions on the web.

 You must know your target market, get into the minds of the consumer and understand the identity of the brand to create the perfect design.